How to Thaw Frozen Pipes: A Step-by-Step Checklist

 - Keep your home warmer than 55 degrees: You’ll almost certainly prefer warmer temperatures than this, but 55 degrees or more is a good rule of thumb if you won’t be home.

-- Open cabinets and other doors to ensure even heat distribution: Closed doors and cabinets are surprisingly good at keeping heat out.
-Leave these open in serious cold to keep warm air flowing freely.
+- Open cabinets and other doors to ensure even heat distribution: Closed doors and cabinets are unexpectedly good at keeping heat out.
+Leave these open in severe cold to keep warm air flowing freely.

-If you follow these steps, you’ll either prevent pipes from freezing or have a straightforward way of thawing them out.
-If you’d prefer to leave the work to a professional, call your nearest plumber in West Chester.
+If you follow these steps, you’ll either stop pipes from freezing or have a straightforward way of thawing them out.
+If you’d rather leave the work to a professional, call your nearest plumber in the U.S..
 They’ll make sure your plumbing is taken care of safely.